 Let’s walk through a few of the most common home insurance myths we hear from Illinois homeowners.
 By clearing up this confusion, you can feel more confident that your policy truly fits your life.
 It’s all about knowing what your policy does, and what it doesn’t do, so there are no surprises down the road.
 If you have questions about your specific coverage, the best first step is always to talk with your agent.

-Myth: Market Value Is the Same as Replacement Cost
+Myth: Market Value vs. Replacement Cost

 This is one of the biggest points of confusion for homeowners.
 You might think your insurance should cover what you could sell your house for, but that’s not quite right.
 Your policy is designed to cover the replacement cost, which is the amount it would take to rebuild your home from the ground up with similar materials.
 This figure doesn’t include the value of your land and is often different from the market value, which fluctuates with the real estate market.
 Ensuring your policy covers the full replacement cost is key to being able to fully rebuild after a total loss.